 So, if you’re struggling to get more online visibility, credibility, and more new customers for your business it’s time to take advantage of your Google listing.
 Manage it right and you’ll reap the benefits!

 Note: Optimizing and managing your Google My Business listing requires some training, which I now offer.
-Find out about the newly launched Google My Business training program by emailing me at firstname.lastname@example.org.
+Schedule a call with me below and find out about my newly launched Google My Business training program.